-You will find as you begin to read cases that sometimes a party's argument or position feels "wrong" to you, and it may be difficult if not impossible for you to adopt that party's reasoning as your own.
+You will find as you begin to read statutes and cases that sometimes a rule or a party's argument or position feels "wrong" to you, and it may be difficult if not impossible for you to support that rule or adopt that party's reasoning as your own.
 This is a common experience, and forcing yourself to consider such "wrong" arguments to the very best of your ability is part of becoming a lawyer.
 Thus, I will expect you to be able to give arguments not only for a position that you think is "right," but also for positions with which you may vehemently disagree.
 Please do not be surprised if I ask you to give an argument for a position you abhor.
 If a case went up on appeal, it was typically because there were what (at least at the time) were considered to be credible legal positions for both sides of the dispute.
 Part of our work will be to learn to elucidate those arguments in as persuasive a manner as possible.